Not all the months are the same to visit a city, so which are the best months to visit Bologna?

-I'd be honest.
-Summer is not the best time to taste tortellini with broth (even if I do).
+I'd rather be honest.
+Summer is not the best time to taste tortellini in broth (even if I do).

-Early summer is still a good time to visit Bologna, but expect some very hot days.
-If you need some some fresh air you can always take a walk on the hills of Bologna LINK Until Aug.15th Piazza Maggiore becomes the best cinema I've ever seen with Sotto le stelle del cinema.
-A movie festival by Cineteca di Bologna to see hidden old gems and recent movies in a unique landscape with English subtitles.
+Until August 15th Piazza Maggiore becomes the best cinema I've ever seen with Sotto le stelle del cinema.
+A movie festival organized by Cineteca di Bologna which shows hidden old gems and recent movies in a unique and starry landscape with English subtitles.
 If you're lucky you can watch one of the movies set in Bologna.

-Avoid central weeks of August if you're interested in food.
-Most of the markets and food shops close and also our Bologna food tours? take some rest.
+Most of the markets and food shops are closed and also our Bologna food tours take some rest.

 Food festivals like Cioccoshow or MortadellaBo, live music in rock and jazz clubs like Locomotiv, Covo Club, Cantina Bentivoglio and Bravo Cafè and the beginning of theatre's seasons make autumn a great season to be in Bologna.

-Meat broth starts to boil, tagliatelle with porcini mushrooms pop up in the menus and Trebbiano grapes know it will become balsamic soon.
+Meat broth starts to boil, tagliatelle with porcini mushrooms pop up in the menus and Trebbiano grapes are getting ready to turn into balsamic soon.

-October 4th is Bologna's Saint day: a good time to celebrate, worse if you are more interested in food and shopping because almost everything but churches and museums are closed,
+October 4th is Bologna's Saint day: a good time to celebrate, worse if you are more interested in shopping because almost everything but churches and museums are closed.

 Just locals around the markets and a relaxed mood in the air.